ABareyan/liri-node-app/README.md

 ![Screen3](Screens/Output.png)

-3. Type in terminal node liri.js spotify-this-song, then song name and press enter/retur You can choose how many songs do you want to see
+3. Type in terminal node liri.js spotify-this-song, then song's name and press enter/return You can choose how many songs do you want to see

 * First one